-How to Get Google Ads Certification: A Step-by-Step Guide
+How to Earn Your Google Ads Certification

 Google Ads certification is a process by which Google recognizes marketers as experts in online advertising.

-After passing two Ads certification exams, individuals get a personalized certificate and – if affiliated with a company – contribute to company Google Partner credentials.
+After passing Ads certification exams, individuals get a personalized certificate and – if affiliated with a company – can contribute to company Google Partner credentials.

 Like many Google products, properties, and initiatives, the program has evolved over the years.